FREE LIVE WEBINARS FOR MEMBERS & NON MEMBERS

-ESICM has created yet another tool to help members access the best and most up-to-date research and clinical practice information… AND an opportunity to interact with top experts from across the field of intensive care medicine: Webinars!
+ESICM webinars have become a popular online tool to help members access the best and most up-to-date research and clinical practice information… AND an opportunity to interact with top experts from across the field of intensive care medicine!

 Want to participate in an upcoming ESICM Webinar?

-Learn more about upcoming sessions and pre-register* through the provided links.
+Learn more about upcoming sessions below and pre-register using the provided links.

-- Once your registration has been validated*, you will receive confirmation by email, as well as the instructions about how to connect on the day of the webinar.
+- Once you have registered, you will receive confirmation by email, as well as instructions about how to connect on the day of the webinar.

-- Following the webinar, registrants will receive a link to complete a brief questionnaire regarding the session.
-If you would like to obtain a CME credit from attendance at the webinar, you must ensure that complete this form and that you are a member in good standing.
+- Following the webinars organised by our scientific sections (marked by *), registrants will receive a link to complete a brief questionnaire about the session.
+If you would like to obtain a CME credit after attending a webinar, you must ensure that you complete this form and that you are an ESICM member in good standing.